School attendance is important for student success, but children should remain home when they:

 - have a bad cough or persistent runny nose.

 - have a rash until a physician indicates that they may return to school.

-- are diagnosed by their physician with a bacterial infection, i.e., strep throat, pink eye.
-Students should remain at home until 24 hours after the antibiotics have been started or longer if they do not feel well.
+- are diagnosed by their physician with a bacterial infection, such as strep through.
+Students should remain at home until 24 hours after the antibiotics have been started.

 - have head lice.
 They should remain home until treated and free of lice.
 Parent must report cases of head lice to the school office.